VavoomCode/FishingInfo/README.md

 # Fishing Info
 Displays info about the current fish you're reeling in.

-Addon made for Wings private server with ashita.
+Addon made by for Wings private server with ashita by InnLumin.
+Updated by Vavoom for Ashita V4.XX.

 # Images
 ![](images/Picture1.png)